 Homeschooling parents will use the same approach.
-When the reward isn’t enough to motivate, parents will threaten to take away something the child loves if the assignment isn’t completed.
+When the reward isn’t enough to motivate, parents threaten to take away something the child loves if the assignment isn’t completed.
 Sometimes, the child will get the work done through tears.
 Other times, homeschoolers will explode.
 Feeling backed into a corner, kids will become angry and desperate.
-There is almost always a power struggle, and both parent and homeschooler feel bad.
+There is almost always a power struggle, and both parents and homeschoolers feel bad.

 First, parents need to understand what the homeschooler’s resistance is NOT:

 - It is NOT a challenge to your authority